jd-erreape/rails_react_app/README.md

 - Create and migrate test database with `bundle exec rake db:create && bundle exec rake db:migrate`
 - Run webpack dev server with `./bin/webpack-dev-server`
 - Run rails server with `bundle exec rails s`
+- Seed the DB with the given products using `bundle exec rake db:seed`

 App will be available on `localhost:3000`